ttlion/sdtDBN/README.md

 #### Arguments that allow the user to make restrictions in the relations of the sdtDBN

-- **-mA_dynPast**: This argument should be the file specifying, for any desired node of the sdtDBN, the nodes that must be its parents from previous timesteps.
+- **-mA_dynPast**: File specifying, for any desired node of the sdtDBN, the nodes that must be its parents from previous timesteps.
-- **-mA_dynSame**: This argument should be the file specifying, for any desired node of the sdtDBN, the node that must be its parent from the same timestep (only one node, because the intra-slice connectivity must be a tree.
+- **-mA_dynSame**: File specifying, for any desired node of the sdtDBN, the node that must be its parent from the same timestep (only one node, because the intra-slice connectivity must be a tree.
 If, for a certain node, the user specifies more than one parent of the same timestep, the program chooses the connection that maximizes the score of the sdtDBN).
-- **-mA_static**: This argument should be the file specifying, for any desired node of the sdtDBN, the nodes that must be its static parents.
+- **-mA_static**: File specifying, for any desired node of the sdtDBN, the nodes that must be its static parents.
-- **-mNotA_dynPast**: This argument should be the file specifying, for any desired node of the sdtDBN, the nodes that cannot be its parents from previous timesteps.
+- **-mNotA_dynPast**: File specifying, for any desired node of the sdtDBN, the nodes that cannot be its parents from previous timesteps.
-- **-mNotA_dynSame**: This argument should be the file specifying, for any desired node of the sdtDBN, the nodes that cannot be its parents from the same timestep.
+- **-mNotA_dynSame**: File specifying, for any desired node of the sdtDBN, the nodes that cannot be its parents from the same timestep.
-- **-mNotA_static**: This argument should be the file specifying, for any desired node of the sdtDBN, the nodes that cannot be its static parents.
+- **-mNotA_static**: File specifying, for any desired node of the sdtDBN, the nodes that cannot be its static parents.

 ## Files to store and retrieve an sdtDBN object

 When making inference on an sdtDBN, the user may desire to make inference multiple times, while keeping the same sdtDBN.
 In this situation, there is no need for the program to learn the sdtDBN each time the user makes inference, as the sdtDBN stays the same.

-Therefore, in order to allow a user to perform inference several times in the same learned sdtDBN, two arguments were created: **-toFile** and **-fromFile**.
+In order to allow a user to perform inference several times in the same learned sdtDBN, two arguments were created: **-toFile** and **-fromFile**.
 Each of these arguments consists of a filename.

 The argument **-toFile**, when given, will save the sdtDBN object (by serializing it) in a file with the name given in this argument.
-For example, if specified **-toFile obj_example_out.txt**, the program saves the sdtDBN object in the file **obj_example_out.txt**, for future use.
+- For example, if specified **-toFile obj_example_out.txt**, the program saves the sdtDBN object in the file **obj_example_out.txt**, for future use.

 The argument **-fromFile**, when given, will get the sdtDBN object from the file with the name given in this argument.
-For example, if specified **-fromFile obj_example_in.txt**, the program reads the sdtDBN object from the file **obj_example_in.txt**, ignoring, if given, all other program arguments related to sdtDBN structure and parameter learning.
+- For example, if specified **-fromFile obj_example_in.txt**, the program reads the sdtDBN object from the file **obj_example_in.txt** (ignoring, if given, all other program arguments related to sdtDBN structure and parameter learning).

 To get an example regarding storing and reading an sdtDBN from a file, check [Example 5][ex5].

-## Illustrative examples
+# Illustrative examples
 [exMenu]: #illustrative-examples

-The Illustrative example provided next were already mentioned in the explanations of the proper input files.
+The examples provided next were already mentioned in the explanations of the proper input files.
 The examples cover the following situations:

 1. [Example 1][ex1] illustrates how to learn an sdtDBN from input data;
 2. [Example 2][ex2] allows to understand how to make inference on desired attributes;
 3. [Example 3][ex3] presents how to estimate a trajectory of all attributes;
-4. [Example 4][ex4] is the combination of Examples 2 and 3;
+4. [Example 4][ex4] combines Examples 2 and 3;
 5. [Example 5][ex5] shows how to store an sdtDBN in a file and how to retrieve an sdtDBN stored in a file;
 6. [Example 6][ex6] offers a situation where the sdtDBN is learned with restrictions.

-### Example 1: Learning a sdtDBN with dynamic and static attributes
+## Example 1: Learning an sdtDBN with dynamic and static attributes
-[ex1]: #example-1-learning-a-sdtdbn-with-dynamic-and-static-attributes
+[ex1]: #example-1-learning-an-sdtdbn-with-dynamic-and-static-attributes

-This example focus only on the learning component of the program, introducing how to learn a DBN also with static attributes (original tDBN framework only learned networks with dynamic attributes).
+This example focuses on the learning component of the program, introducing how to learn a DBN also with static attributes (original tDBN framework only learned networks with dynamic attributes).

 The files used for this example are the following:

-- [example1_dynamic.csv](example1_dynamic.csv): The file with dynamic attributes for learning;
+- [example1_dynamic.csv](example1_dynamic.csv): File with dynamic attributes for learning;
-- [example1_static.csv](example1_static.csv): The file with static attributes for learning.
+- [example1_static.csv](example1_static.csv): File with static attributes for learning.

-To learn a sdtDBN with markovLag=1, a maximum of 1 dynamic parent from the previous time slice and a maximum of 1 static parent per node, the following command can be run:
+To learn an sdtDBN with markovLag = 1, a maximum of 1 dynamic parent from the previous time slice and a maximum of 1 static parent per node, the following command can be run:

 ```
 java -jar sdtDBN_v0_0_1.jar -i example1_dynamic.csv -is example1_static.csv -p 1 -s ll -m 1 -b 1
 ```

-The output obtained is:
+The obtained output is:

 ```
 Evaluating network with LL score.